Finiteness properties for relatives of braided Higman--Thompson groups

 \begin{cor*}[\ref{cor-rthompFinfty}] The ribbon Higman--Thompson group $RV_{d,r}$ is of type $F_\infty$.
 Likewise, the oriented ribbon Higman--Thompson groups $RV^+_{d,r},RF^+_{d,r},$ and $RT^+_{d,r}$ are of type $F_\infty$. \end{cor*}

-\begin{rem*} For a more thorough exploration of the ribbon Higman--Thompson groups $RV_{d,r}$ and oriented ribbon Higman--Thompson groups $RV^+_{d,r}$ we direct the reader to \cite{SW21A} where the authors here showed these families of groups satisfy homological stability. \end{rem*}
+\begin{rem*} For a more thorough exploration of the ribbon Higman--Thompson groups $RV_{d,r}$ and oriented ribbon Higman--Thompson groups $RV^+_{d,r}$, we direct the reader to \cite{SW21A} where the authors showed these families of groups satisfy homological stability. \end{rem*}

 There is a large amount of literature devoted to finding finiteness properties of groups in the extended family of Thompson's groups.
-Most often the groups are of type $\F_\infty$, e.g \cite{belk16,Br87,BFM+16,farley15, FMWZ13, martinez-perez16,nucinkis18,sz17,Th17}, though not always, e.g., Belk--Forrest's basilica Thompson group $T_B$ \cite{belk15} is type $\F_1$ but not $\F_2$ \cite{witzel16} and the simple groups of type $F_{n}$ but not $F_{n+1}$ given in \cite{swz19} and \cite{BZ20}.
+Most often the groups are of type $F_\infty$, e.g \cite{belk16,Br87,BFM+16,farley15, FMWZ13, martinez-perez16,nucinkis18,sz17,Th17}, though not always, e.g., Belk--Forrest's basilica Thompson group $T_B$ \cite{belk15} is type $F_1$, but not $F_2$ \cite{witzel16} and the simple groups of type $F_{n}$ but not $F_{n+1}$ are given in \cite{swz19} and \cite{BZ20}.

 The ``only if" part of Theorem \ref{thm-fin-bthomp} is proved using a quasi-retract argument inspired by \cite[Section 4]{BZ20}.
-For the ``if" part, as in \cite{BFM+16}, our proof uses Brown's Criterion.
-Ultimately, it reduces to proving certain $d$-arc matching complexes, with vertices given by arcs connecting $d$ marked points, are highly connected.
-See Section \ref{Sct:conn-dcpx} and \ref{Sct:conn-i-ldcpx} for the details.
-As a by-product, we also get connectivity bounds for certain disk complexes which might have independent interest.
-Given a surface $S$ with $m$ marked points, a $k$-simplex in the $d$-marked-point-disk complex $\BD_{d}(S)$, is an isotopy class of a system of disjointly embedded disks $\langle D_0,D_1,\cdots, D_k\rangle$ such that each disk $D_i$ encloses precisely $d$ marked points in its interior.
+For the ``if" part, as in \cite{BFM+16}, our proof uses Brown's criterion.
+Ultimately, it reduces to proving that certain $d$-marked-point-disk complexes are highly connected.
+See Sections \ref{Sct:conn-dcpx} and \ref{Sct:conn-i-ldcpx} for the details.
+Given a surface $S$ with $m$ marked points, a $k$-simplex in the $d$-marked-point-disk complex $\BD_{d}(S)$ is an isotopy class of a system of disjointly embedded disks $\langle D_0,D_1,\cdots, D_k\rangle$ such that each disk $D_i$ encloses precisely $d$ marked points in its interior.
 The face relation is given by the subset relation.
 Note that except some singular cases, $\BD_d(S)$ can be viewed as a full subcomplex of the curve complex first defined by Harvey \cite{Hav81}.
 The connectivity properties of the curve complex played an important role in Harer's proof of homological stability for the mapping class groups \cite{Har85}.
 We have the following.

 \begin{thm*}[\ref{cor:conn-i-dcomplex}] Let $S$ be a surface with $m$ marked points.
 Then for any $d\geq2$, the complex $\BD_{d}(S)$ is $(\lfloor\frac{m+1}{2d-1}\rfloor-2)$-connected. \end{thm*}